This set of Prestressed Concrete Structures Multiple Choice Questions & Answers (MCQs) focuses on “Design for Shear and Torsion”.

 Explanation: Pre tensioned or post tensioned members with bonded tendons develop bond stresses between steel and concrete when the sections are subjected to transverse shear forces due to the rate of change of moment along length of the beam and in the case of type 1 and 2 members, which are uncracked at service loads, the flexural bond stresses developed are computed by considering the complete section.

-5. In case of pre tensioned member, the computations of transmission length is influenced by:
+5. In case of pre tensioned member, the computations of transmission length are influenced by?

 Explanation: In the case of pre tensioned members, the computations of the transmission length at the ends is of practical significance since the support positions are influenced by bond and transmission length.